-Native Barbados cherry, a small shrub/tree, is great as an accent plant or screen.
-Like most plants, it needs a little extra water during the first year or so, but is very drought-tolerant once established.
+Native Barbados cherry, a small shrub/tree to 4-6′ tall, is a great choice for small landscapes, to screen a view, or accent a habitat garden.
+Like most plants, it needs a little extra water during the first few years, but is very drought-tolerant once established.

 The small pink flowers, which bloom in spurts from April through October, look very similar to the flowers of crape myrtle.
-They attract butterflies and hummingbirds.
+They attract butterflies, bees, and hummingbirds.

 Barbados cherry produces a lovely bright red fruit that is edible and high in vitamin C, but quite tart.
-These fruits are truly a wonderful food source for birds during the hot months of summer.
-Those fruits and the tender leaves may also attract other wildlife to your yard.
-Deer absolutely love them too!
-So: not deer resistant.
+These fruits are truly a wonderful food source for birds.

 It’s adaptable to most soils, including clay, but does require good drainage.